 .
 REMAINDER OF THE IMPROVEMENTS

 8.1 Visibility and Access.
 Except with Tenant's prior written consent, Landlord shall not erect, construct or install (or permit to be erected, constructed or installed) buildings, signage, landscaping or other improvements or permanent barriers within any portion of the Shopping Center designated in the Site Plan as “Critical Common Areas.”
 (If the Site Plan does not designate any Critical Common Areas, then the entire Common Areas constitute Critical Common Areas.)
+[Note: The Critical Common Areas must be appropriately designated in the Site Plan.]

 8.2 Minimum Interference.
 In carrying out any construction work, making any repairs or carrying out any maintenance in the Shopping Center after Tenant takes possession of the Premises, Landlord shall use its best efforts to prevent any interference with the business of Tenant or any subtenant or licensee of Tenant.